Returning to Campus Spring 2021

 - The entire college will be sanitized on a daily basis.

-Will face-coverings be required at NCK Tech locations this fall?
+Are face-coverings required at NCK Tech locations during the spring semester?

 NCK Tech will comply with CDC guidelines and require employees, students and visitors to wear a face covering while: